JamesSinnott1994/The-Book-Club/TESTING.md

 - Contact/Login/Register page:
     - No errors on the three pages.
 1 Section lacking a heading warning for each.

-    - Minor warning about the section containing the "Play" and "Instructions" buttons lacking a header.
-Not an issue as the buttons are self-explanatory and therefore the section does not need an "identifying heading".
-- Instructions page:
-    - Same warning as above, this time about no h2-h6 heading element for the section containing the instructions text.
-Again this is not an issue for the instructions page as there is a h1 element in the header element which describes the content in the section containing the text.
-- Game page:
-    - 11 similar warning about the no h2-h6 heading in section elements.
-Again this is not an issue for the game page.
-    - 5 warnings about the document containing more than one `main` element.
-        - The reason for having mulitple `main` elements is that each element represents a screen of the Game page.
-        - Initially, the display for 5 of the 6 `main` elements was set to none, so they were not seen until the user clicked through each of the screens.
-This wasn't good enough for the HTML validator however, so the solution was to add a `hidden` attribute to 5 of the elements.

 #### Testing CSS with the [Jigsaw CSS Validation Service ](https://jigsaw.w3.org/css-validator/)
 - There was 1 error relating to the value for the font-weight:
 ![CSS Error](readme-images/css-error.png)